zenml-io/vscode-quickstart-extension/zenmlQuickstart/sections/welcome/finish.md

 # Welcome to the ZenML Quickstart Guide 👋

-Awesome!
-Well done!
-You are now ready to move on to the next section.
+You just ran a pipeline! 🎉

+Next we'll connect to a deployed ZenML Pro instance to run your pipeline and have all the metadata tracked there.